Garlic (Allium sativum), is one of the oldest cultivated plants in the world and has been grown for over 5000 years.

-Garlic was found during the archaeological excavations of the Palace of Knossos (Bronze Age era).
+During the archaeological excavations of the Palace of Knossos (Bronze Age era), the archaeologists found garlic.

 The ancient Greeks ate a lot of garlic and used to call it “The Stinky Rose”.
 Ancient Greek athletes competing in the earliest Olympic games did not turn to steroids to enhance their performance, but to garlic.

 Greek soldiers were fed garlic before going into battle, to give them courage and increase the odds of victory.

 Hippocrates is considered the father of medicine and is the greatest healer that ever lived.
 He knew 2500 years ago that it was a miraculous, ideal food which was super-nutritious but also a medicine.